 - 500 single 2-stroke power, with a combination counterbalancer/intake valve (My design), and a 6 speed transmission with a dry clutch.
 A KX500 engine (On hand) will provide most of the mechanical parts, a Ducati 999 engine (On hand) will provide most of the transmission and clutch parts (Similar to the Tul-Aris set-up), and a foundry (Not on hand - yet) will provide the cases necessary to make it all work.
 That will take a lot of work, but it should make a lot of power for a very small engine, with much less maintenance, tuning work, exhaust fabrication, and cost than a multi-cylinder engine.

-- Very narrow and light welded single box beam chassis and single box beam "Swingarm" connected to both wheels.
+- Very narrow and light tubular steel chassis, and tubular steel "Swingarm" connected to both wheels.
 Exotic materials and construction techniques were studied with a lot of enthusiasm, but none of them had any practical appeal.
 The ergonomics of the first racer were excellent, as viewed from the side, but the hands, knees, and feet need to move a LOT closer together to improve safety and aerodynamics.

 Monday, May 29, 2017